Modular external fixator

 Insert conventional pins by hand using the corresponding drill sleeve.

-Ensure that the pin includes both cortices; feeling the pin thread engage the opposite cortex confirms correct insertion depth.
+Ensure that both cortices are engaged; feeling the pin thread itself into the opposite cortex confirms correct insertion depth.

-Threaded pins should be inserted so that the thread of the pin is fully engaged in the predrilled hole of the far cortex.
+Conventional threaded pins should be bicortical so that the thread of the pin is fully threaded in the predrilled hole of the far cortex.
+The pins must not protrude too far since they would endanger the soft tissues.

 Pin insertion (self-drilling Schanz screws)